WRF Physics¶

 ra_lw_physics=1

 Rapid Radiative Transfer Model.
 An accurate scheme using look-up tables for efficiency.
 Accounts for multiple bands, and microphysics species.
 For trace gases, the volume-mixing ratio values are CO2=379e-6, N2O=319e-9 and CH4=1774e-9.
-See section 2.3 for time-varying option.
+See the time-varying option in Options for Radiation Input.

 Mlawer et al., 1997